getgrav/grav-learn/pages/02.content/07.media/docs.md

 #### lightbox

 The lightbox action is essentially the same as the link action but with a few extras.
-Like explained above, the lightbox action will not do anything more than create a link with some extra attributes.
+Like explained above ([Links and Lightboxes](https://learn.getgrav.org/16/content/media#links-and-lightboxes)), the lightbox action will not do anything more than create a link with some extra attributes.
 It differs from the link action in that it adds a `rel="lightbox"` attribute and accepts a `width` and `height` attribute.

 If possible (currently only in the case of images), Grav will resize your media to the requested width and height.
 Otherwise it will simply add a `data-width` and `data-height` attribute to the link.